Are Personal Injury Settlements Taxable in Minnesota in 2026?

 Compensation for Property Damage

 Unlike compensatory damages, which aim to make you whole, punitive damages are awarded to punish the defendant for egregious behavior.
-These damages are always taxable, regardless of the nature of the injury or loss.
+These damages are usually taxable, regardless of the nature of the injury or loss.

 Any interest accrued due to a delay in settlement payments is considered taxable income by the IRS.
 This interest must be reported as part of your total settlement payout.